Uniqueness of Billiard Coding in Polygons: Abstract

 \section{Abstract}

-We consider polygonal billiards and we generalise a theorem from \cite{Galperin1995} on the uniqueness of coding of non periodic billiard trajectories to a wider class of polygons, which consists of non simply connected polygons with holes having non zero minimal diameter.
+We consider polygonal billiards and we show the uniqueness of coding of non-periodic billiard trajectories in polygons whose holes have non-zero minimal diameters, generalising a theorem of Galperin, Krüger and Troubetzkoy.